ellisrnm/hy-cybersec-2022/README.md

 ### How to get started

+- Clone the directory with git clone
+- Create a new virtual environment for the project with python3 -m venv
+- Activate the virtual environment you just created
+- Install required packaged with

+        pip install -r requirements.txt

+- Make sure the database is initialized

+        python manage.py migrate

+- Start the server with

+        python manage.py runserver

+- Go to

+        localhost:8000/moodtracker/

 ### #1 Broken Access Control

 Access Control policies should make sure that user cannot perform any actions or access any resources outside their intended permissions.